SOLAS-TTRPG/SOLAS/README.md

 Once per rest at the start of your turn, you may recover **Focus** or **Stamina** points (or a mix of the two) equal to your level.

 ### Sneak Attack
 You have learned to exploit an emey's moment of weakness.
-If you have advantage on an attack against a creature, you gain an additional R1.
+If you have advantage on an dexterity-based attack against a creature, you roll additional dice equal to your **Mind** score.

 ### Soul Siphon
 Once per turn when you reduce a creature's heart, you recover **Focus**, **Stamina**, or **Heart** at the start of your next turn.
 Recover your normal amount, then also roll R1 and recover points in the one that you choose (up to your maximum), equal to the number of successes.